Medical Editor: John P. Cunha, DO, FACOEP

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

-Stop using azithromycin ophthalmic and call your doctor at once if you have a serious side effect such as:
+Stop using azithromycin ophthalmic and call your doctor at once if you have:

 - drainage or crusting of your eye;